davisnightmarket/discord-bot/src/message-md/AVAILABILITY_TO_PICKUP.md

-What day would you like to add or remove availability to pickup?
+What day would you like to edit availability to pickup?